-A variety of dried fruit, walnuts and almonds, combined in alcohol with orange zest, fresh ginger and spices give this liqueur its intense flavor and rich aroma.
 Make it at home and enjoy this unique drink at Christmas and in the winter season.

 Magic happens when fragrant coconut flakes, egg whites, and sugar come together.
 With this basic recipe, you will easily succeed in making those crisp and light German Christmas cookies.

 I didn’t plan to bake any Christmas cookies this year since we are spending Christmas abroad, but my kids just wouldn’t stop talking about baking gingerbread and kids can be VERY persistent.